Biodiversity

 A Delicate and Precious Legacy of Symbiosis

-Hence, Nature's organic protective and shielding mechanism of the native plants executed at the old-time its natural character to protect and save this precious water for spare time in a still unknown dry season in the coming years.
+Hence, Nature's organic protective and shielding mechanism of the native plants, executed in old times, preserved their natural character, thus protecting them and saving this precious water for an unknown dry season in the coming years.

 ___________________________________________________________________________________